 The earliest stage route in Kansas was the Santa Fe Trail, over which, in 1849, ran a monthly line of stages from St. Louis, Missouri, to Santa Fe, New Mexico.
 Hall & Porter were the proprietors of the line, and as the line became popular, the eastern terminus was moved westward to Independence, Missouri.
-To meet the increasing demands of the business, they later established a weekly line of stages, which made the trip in about 15 days.
+To meet the increasing business demands, they later established a weekly line of stages, which made the trip in about 15 days.
 The distance from Independence to Santa Fe was about 740 miles, for which passengers were charged $250 for the trip and were allowed 40 pounds of baggage.
 This enterprise had about $50,000 invested and carried the government mail, for which they received annual compensation of $50,000.

 The first overland mail stage west of the Missouri River to Salt Lake City, Utah, was inaugurated on July 1, 1850, as a monthly service and lasted four years.

-John Butterfield’s Southern Overland Mail was operated from St. Louis to San Francisco via El Paso, Yuma, and Los Angeles and thus avoided the snows of the Rocky Mountains encountered by the routes farther north.
+John Butterfield’s Southern Overland Mail was operated from St. Louis to San Francisco via El Paso, Yuma, and Los Angeles, thus avoiding the snows of the Rocky Mountains encountered by the routes farther north.
 This line was 2,759 miles long, and Butterfield had a schedule of 25 days for the trip, which later was reduced to 23 days.
 The first coaches started from each end on September 16, 1858.
 The line was discontinued when the Civil War broke out, and the equipment was moved north to the central route, starting from St. Joseph, Missouri, and going west by way of the California Trail.
 After the close of the war, the field covered in southern and southwestern Kansas by the Butterfield Lines was succeeded by the Southern Kansas Stage Company.

 On account of its location on the Missouri River, Kansas City was quite a stage center, and during the late 1850s, a line was operated between that city and Leavenworth by Moore & Walker.
 Another line ran from Kansas City to the Sac and Fox Agency through Westport, Missouri, to Kansas via Olathe, Gardner, Bull Creek, Black Jack, Palmyra, Prairie City, Boling City, Centropolis, and Minneola being intermediate points.
 This route was 75 miles long, and the fare to the Sac and Fox agency was $5.

-Colonel Eldridge of Lawrence started a line between Lawrence and Leavenworth in 1857 and another between Lawrence and Kansas City, running this in opposition to one operated by a Mr. Richardson.
+Colonel Eldridge of Lawrence started a line between Lawrence and Leavenworth in 1857 and another between Lawrence and Kansas City in 1857, running this in opposition to one operated by Mr. Richardson.
 H. G. Sutherland and H. G. Weibling operated a line between Lawrence and Leavenworth.
 Samuel Reynolds of Lawrence also started a line in 1857 between Lawrence and Osawatomie via Prairie City, Ottawa, Jones, and Stanton.
 A tri-weekly line of hacks, operated by Kimball, Moore & Co., ran between Leavenworth and Westport, Missouri.

 A man named Cass operated a daily line of stages between Leavenworth and Lecompton.
 This line was about 35 miles long.
 Fred Emery ran a weekly line of hacks between Leavenworth and Junction City, passing through Salt Creek, Easton, Hardtville, Ozawkie, Indianola, Silver Lake, Louisville, Manhattan, Ogden, and Fort Riley.
 A.G.
 Lewis of Leavenworth operated a line between that city and Atchison, commencing about July 1, 1863, and another line was operated between Leavenworth and Atchison, going by way of Kickapoo.
-In 1864 J. C. Crall of Atchison started a line of hacks to Leavenworth.
+In 1864, J.C.
+Crall of Atchison started a line of hacks to Leavenworth.

 In April 1860, four lines of stages reached Topeka, three from the Missouri River and one from Junction City.
 One of these lines from the Missouri River was operated by the Kansas Stage Company, which had offices in Kansas City, with L. G. Terry as superintendent and James H. Roberts as the agent.
 This route from Kansas City to Junction City was 150 miles long, for which a $10 fare was charged.
 The line passed through Westport, Shawnee, Chillicothe, Monticello, Lexington, Eudora, Franklin, Lawrence, Lecompton, Big Springs, Tecumseh, Indianola, St. Marys, Manhattan, Ogden, and Fort Riley.